Jeff Gordon Turned NASCAR Into a $200 Million Net Worth but Almost Quitting Racing for Waterskiing

 From one perspective, you could argue that lifestyle prepared Gordon for the pressures of NASCAR stardom.
 At the same time, though, it was an incredible burden for a growing boy.

-At the end of the day, though, Jeff Gordon climbed back behind the wheel and raced toward NASCAR stardom.
-While it’s impossible to know what would have happened if he became a professional waterskier, it’s safe to assume that he’d be a lot less famous and have significantly less money in the bank.
+At the end of the day, though, Gordon climbed back behind the wheel and raced toward NASCAR stardom.
+While it’s impossible to know what would have happened if No. 24 became a professional waterskier, it’s safe to assume that he’d be much less famous and have significantly less money in the bank.